Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have been developed to learn representations of nodes, edges, and graphs~\citep{bronstein2017geometric, battaglia2018relational, zhou2020graph}.
-Recently, \citet{alsentzer2020subgraph} has proposed SubGNN, a specialized architecture for learning representations of subgraphs.
-This architecture outperforms prior models; however, it requires a lot of memory and computations to learn the non-trivial structure and various attributes in subgraphs.
+Subgraph representation learning has been shown to be useful for various real-world problems~\citep{bordes2014question,luo2022shine,hamidi2022subgraph,maheshwari2024timegraphs}.
+Current research uses the default data structures for graph-level tasks, treating the subgraph as just a subset of the global graph.
+Existing studies on subgraph representation learning focus on developing graph neural networks specialized for subgraphs~\citep{alsentzer2020subgraph, wang2022glass}.
+However, specialized models suffer from large memory and computational requirements from a large global graph.
+Their complex operations also lead to limitations in learning both local and global interactions of subgraphs.
+Here, we address a fundamental yet underexplored question in subgraph representation learning before model design: \textbf{How can we efficiently and effectively process subgraphs as data for representation learning?}

-In this paper, we propose `Subgraph-To-Node (S2N)' translation, a novel method to create data structures to solve subgraph-level prediction tasks efficiently.
-The S2N translation constructs a new graph where its nodes are original subgraphs, and its edges are relations between subgraphs.
-The GNN models can encode the node representations in the translated graph.
+In this paper, we propose `Subgraph-To-Node (S2N)', a novel data structure to solve subgraph-level prediction tasks efficiently.
+This data structure is a new graph translated from the original global graph and subgraphs, where its nodes are the original subgraphs, and its edges are the relations among the original subgraphs.
 Then, we can get the results of the subgraph-level tasks by performing node-level tasks from these node representations.

-For example, in a knowledge graph where subgraphs are diseases, nodes are symptoms, and edges are relations between symptoms based on knowledge in the medical domain, the goal of the diagnosis task is to predict the type of a disease (i.e., the class of a subgraph).
-Using S2N translation, we can make a new graph of diseases, nodes of which are diseases and edges of which are relations between them (e.g., whether two diseases share any symptoms).
+For example, \citet{alsentzer2020subgraph} introduces a fitness social network where subgraphs are users, nodes are workouts, and edges indicate if multiple users complete workouts.
+By using S2N translation, a new graph is created; users become nodes, and edges express relations between them.
+This graph directly shows the relationships between users, following the conventional approach of describing social networks where nodes are users.
+As seen in this example, S2N can provide a more precise description of real-world problems than a form of subgraphs.

-The S2N translation enables efficient subgraph representation learning for the following two reasons.
-First, it provides a small and coarse graph in which the number of nodes is reduced to the number of original subgraphs.
-We can load large batches of subgraphs on the GPU and parallelize the training and inference.
-Second, there is a wider range of models to choose from in encoding translated graphs.
-We confirm that even a simple pipeline of DeepSets~\citep{zaheer2017deep} and GCN~\citep{kipf2017semi} can outperform state-of-the-art models.
+The S2N translation enables efficient subgraph representation learning.
+The number of nodes in the S2N graph is decreased to the number of original subgraphs.
+The edges of the S2N graph are also significantly reduced, which we theoretically prove and empirically confirm in real-world datasets.
+We can load large batches of subgraphs on the GPU memory and parallelize the training and inference.
+Since S2N translation does not interfere with model selection, even simple GNNs without complex operations can encode node representations in the S2N graph.